anagomesdesign/personal-page/assignments/03-lets-style.md

 Once you have your new components, it's time to style them!

 - For each class you created in the `index.css` file, move it to the respective component's CSS file.
-  - For example, the `container` class should be moved to the `Container` component's CSS file.
+  - For example, the `grid-container` class should be moved to the `GridContainer` component's CSS file.

 > [!NOTE]<br/>